briggsb9/agw-pbrouting-appserv-auth/README.md

 # Configuring Authentication for Azure App Service Behind Application Gateway with Path-Based Routing

 Azure Application Gateway (App Gateway) provides the ability to route traffic to multiple backends using path-based routing.
-However, when integrating authentication services, such as Azure App Service authentication (otherwise known as easy auth), complexities arise.
-This guidance discusses challenges and considerations when implementing authentication in App Service behind an App Gateway with path-based routing.
+However, when integrating authentication, such as Azure App Service authentication (otherwise known as easy auth), complexities arise.
+This guidance discusses challenges and considerations when implementing such a an approach.

 ---